backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 - **Name**: This is the name of the source.
 - **Description**: Give a description of what the source should be used for.
+- **Email**: The automatically-generated email address assigned to this source.
+- **Crawl all links in email**: This will attempt to crawl any link found in emails sent to the source.
 - **Allow public sharing**: This will allow team members to share custom source posts to the public through social media or email.
 - **Promote to the top**: Promoted posts from custom sources will always be show above content from others sources for the designated number of days.

 #### Create Post

-There are two ways to add a new post to a source.
+There are three ways to add a new post to a source.

 1.  **From the organization dashboard**: create a new post by *clicking* the **+New Post** button from the custom sources section of the organization dashboard. <div class="full zoomable"><img src="/images/organizations/custom_sources/create_post.png"></div>

 1. **From the navigation bar**: create a new post by *clicking* the large **+** button on the navigation bar, then *clicking* **Add a new post** and selecting the custom source to post to. <div class="full zoomable"><img src="/images/organizations/custom_sources/create_post_menu.png"></div>

+1. **Via email**: *Send* an email to the email address provided on the source dialog.

 There are **three** types of posts that can be created.